Harika310/Harika310/README.md

 🚀 Senior DevOps Engineer | Cloud & Platform Engineering | AWS Specialist

-I’m a DevOps Engineer with 9+ years of experience designing, automating, and managing scalable, secure, and highly available cloud infrastructure.
-I focus on accelerating software delivery, improving system reliability, and enabling teams to ship faster with confidence.
+I’m a Senior DevOps Engineer with 9+ years of experience building scalable, secure, and automated cloud platforms.
+I specialize in AWS, Kubernetes, CI/CD automation, Infrastructure as Code, and SRE best practices**—helping teams ship faster, safer, and with confidence.

 💡 About Me

-- ☁️ Strong expertise in AWS cloud infrastructure
+- ☁️ AWS-focused cloud engineer with multi-cloud experience (Azure, GCP)
-- ⚙️ Passionate about automation, CI/CD, and Infrastructure as Code
+- ⚙️ Passionate about automation, CI/CD, and platform reliability
-- 🐳 Experienced in Docker & Kubernetes orchestration
+- 🐳 Skilled in Docker, Kubernetes, Helm & microservices architecture
-- 📈 Focused on observability, performance, and reliability
+- 📈 Obsessed with observability, performance, and operational excellence
-- 🔐 Advocate for secure and compliant cloud environments
+- 🔐 Advocate for secure, compliant, and resilient cloud environments

 🛠️ Tech Stack